espressif/esp-faq/docs/en/application-solution/artificial-intelligence.rst

 How to reduce the system footprint of AI speech models?
 ------------------------------------------------------------------------------

-  You can choose to turn off the three functions AEC, AE, and VAD.
+  You can choose to turn off the three functions, namely AEC, AE, and VAD.

 ----------------------

 What is the difference between a 16-bit quantization model and an 8-bit quantization model?
 -------------------------------------------------------------------------------------------------------

-  The 16-bit quantization model has higher precision and more accurate results.
-8-bit quantization model is more lightweight.
+  The 16-bit quantization model has higher precision and more accurate results, while the 8-bit quantization model is more lightweight.

 ----------------------